silnrsi/pysilfont/docs/parameters.md

 glifElemOrder: unicode,advance,note,image,guideline,anchor,outline,lib
 ```

-In a font project with multiple UFO fonts in the same folder would use a single config file.
+In a font project with multiple UFO fonts in the same folder, all would use a single config file.

-## lib.plist
+## lib plist

 If, with a UFO font, org.sil.pysilfontparams exists in lib.plist, parameter values held in an array will be processed, eg
 ```